amd/ZenDNN-pytorch-plugin/README.md

 #### 1.2.3.2.
 Packaging into a Wheel File
 The CPP code, being an extension module, is built through CppExtension.
 It takes static libraries of the ZenDNN , AOCL BLIS and FBGEMM libraries. `setup.py` also adds in various attributes to the _zentorch_ for debugging and providing additional information.

-#### 1.2.3.3. build.sh
-It installs packages necessary for the _zentorch_ build and completes all other steps needed for building the _zentorch_.

-Wheel file can be generated solely through the `setup.py` script, without the need for any additional scripts.
-The build.sh is a tiny wrapper around the Python setup script.

-> NOTE: Alternatively PyPA build can be used instead of `setup.py`.
-Currently minimal support is added for PyPA build.
-When using PyPA Build, ensure to run `pip install build` prior to building.

 ## 1.3.
 Third Party Libraries
 _zentorch_ uses following libraries for its functionality.
   * [ZenDNN](https://github.com/amd/ZenDNN)